 Female turtles travel thousands of miles from their feeding grounds back to the beaches they were hatched on.
 This typically happens every two-four years.

-First, females mate in shallow waters offshore with males and laying clutches of around 115 eggs.
+First, females mate in shallow waters offshore with males and lay clutches of around 115 eggs.
 Then, they crawl onto sandy beaches and use their flippers to dig nests for each egg.
 Finally, they return to the sea.

 They Become Vegetarians as Adults

 Green sea turtles are known to eat crabs, jellyfish, and other creatures when they are young.
-As they age into adulthood however their diet changes drastically.
-Usually they only eat seagrass and algae.
+As they age into adulthood, however, their diet changes drastically.
+Usually, they only eat seagrass and algae.